Are you worried about unsafe abdominal exercises for prolapse or hysterectomy?

 How to Modify Unsafe Abdominal Exercises?

 Many intense upper abdominal core exercises can be readily modified to reduce the load on the pelvic floor.
-Techniques to modify some commonly performed abdominal exercises are demonstrated in this short abdominal exercise video.

 - Breathe out with the effort

 - Avoid resisted or weight loaded abdominal exercises

 - Avoid over bracing the abdominal muscles during exercise

 Intense Core Abdominal Exercises and Pelvic Floor Problems